 Sometimes while looking for a community or mentor, you strike gold.
 Other times, our fellow writers can be as alienating as the most soulless corporate setting.

-Toward the end of my college career, I decided to take a writing class.
-I didn’t major in anything related, so it was a new experience.
+Toward the end of my college career, I decided to take a writing class which was far outside my major.
 The class was described as a place where Writers (published, fancy, mentor-types) would talk to us about writing.
 They would discuss the process of writing, works they’ve produced, and so forth.

 Yes!
 I thought to myself.
 A writing class!
 I can always learn new things!
 O joy!
 O rapture!

-The first day of class was a disaster.
-Three hundred would-be writers stuffed themselves into a lecture hall to listen to the prof review the syllabus.
+On the first day of class, three-hundred would-be writers stuffed themselves into a lecture hall to listen to the prof review the syllabus.
 So far, so good.
 Certain phrases wafted up to me like sewer fumes.

 “Your assignment is to fall in love with a novel this quarter [from a prescribed list].”